rvandenakker/Backtest/README.md

 # MACD-based Trading Strategy
 I did this backtest after seeing a video youtube of someone claiming huge returns using a MACD trading strategy.
-I wanted to prove this did not work, because if it worked it would not be on youtube.
+I did not believe this worked, because if it worked it would not be on youtube.

 This project demonstrates how to compute and visualize the MACD indicator and evaluate buy/sell signals using Python (Pandas, Matplotlib, yfinance).